UncoderIO/Roota/RootA_Specification.md

   - [response](#response)

 # Format
-RootA is structured in the YAML format
+Roota is structured in the YAML format

 # Structure
 ```